This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Age matters more than tread: RV tires should be replaced every 5–7 years regardless of tread depth or mileage.
 UV exposure, ozone, and the sheer weight they carry causes the rubber to degrade internally.
 Find the DOT date code on the sidewall — the last four digits tell you the week and year of manufacture.

 Proper inflation is critical: Underinflated tires generate excessive heat, which causes blowouts.
 Overinflated tires reduce your contact patch and make handling unpredictable.
-Weigh your RV fully loaded at a CAT scale ($12-$15) and use the tire manufacturer's load/inflation chart to determine correct pressure.
+What I do that most RVers skip: weigh the rig fully loaded at a CAT scale ($12–$15) and cross-reference the tire manufacturer's load/inflation chart rather than going by the sidewall number alone.
+The sidewall shows max load inflation — optimal loaded inflation is often different, and that gap matters for heat buildup on long highway runs.

 Tire covers: If your RV sits for any length of time, use tire covers to protect against UV damage.
 A set of four covers runs $30–$60 and can add years to your tire life.